 An effective supplier management system helps food and beverage companies ensure the ingredients and materials they’re receiving are in line with their expectations.
 By successfully monitoring incoming materials, companies can prevent non-compliant ingredients from going into production.
-This proactive approach subsequently helps food and beverage manufacturers consistently provide high-quality products to their end users.
+This proactive approach subsequently helps food and beverage manufacturers consistently provide high-quality products to their end users in a quick manner.

 While supplier management may look a bit different for each company, there are a few basic foundations every program should encompass: